Israeli fire again kills Gaza aid-seekers as US envoy meets with hostages' families

 Airstrikes continue

-An Israeli strike hit a group of Palestinians trying to secure aid trucks entering northern Gaza from the Israeli-controlled Zikim crossing, killing at least three people, said Fares Awad, head of the health ministry’s ambulance and emergency service.

-Nasser Hospital said it received five bodies after two separate strikes on tents sheltering displaced people in Gaza's south.
+Nasser Hospital said it received five bodies after two Israeli strikes on tents sheltering displaced people in Gaza's south.

-The health ministry’s ambulance and emergency service said an Israeli strike hit a house between the towns of Zawaida and Deir al-Balah, killing two parents and their three children.
-Another strike hit a tent near a closed prison where the displaced have sheltered in Khan Younis, killing a mother and her daughter.
+The health ministry’s ambulance and emergency service said a strike hit a house between the towns of Zawaida and Deir al-Balah, killing two parents and their three children.
+Another strike hit a tent in Khan Younis, killing a mother and her daughter.

 Israel’s top general Lt.
 Gen. Eyal Zamir warned that “combat will continue without rest” if hostages aren’t freed.

-U.S. President Donald Trump's special envoy, Steve Witkoff, met with hostages' families Saturday, a week after quitting ceasefire talks, blaming Hamas's intransigence.
+U.S. President Donald Trump's special envoy, Steve Witkoff, met with hostages' families Saturday, a week after quitting ceasefire talks, blaming Hamas' intransigence.

 “I didn’t hear anything new from him.
-I heard that there was pressure from the Americans to end this operation, but we didn’t hear anything practical,” said Michel Illouz, father of Israeli hostage Guy Illouz, whose body was taken into Gaza.
+I heard that there was pressure from the Americans to end this operation, but we didn’t hear anything practical,” said Michel Illouz, father of Israeli hostage Guy Illouz.

-He said he asked Witkoff to exert pressure and set a time frame but got “no answers.”
+He said he asked Witkoff to set a time frame but got “no answers.”

-In part of Gaza City, displaced people who managed to return home found rubble-strewn neighborhoods unrecognizable.
-Most Palestinians in Gaza have been displaced, often multiple times, and are crowded into ever-shrinking areas considered safe.
+In part of Gaza City, displaced people who managed to return home found rubble-strewn neighborhoods.
+Most Palestinians in Gaza are crowded into ever-shrinking areas considered safe.

 “I don’t know what to do.
-Destruction, destruction," said Mohamed Qeiqa, who stood amid collapsed slabs of concrete and pointed out what had been a five-story building.
+Destruction, destruction," said Mohamed Qeiqa, who stood amid collapsed concrete slabs and pointed out a former five-story building.
 “Where will people settle?”

 The war began when Hamas attacked southern Israel on Oct.
 7, 2023, killing around 1,200 people, mostly civilians.
 Israel’s retaliatory offensive has killed more than 60,400 Palestinians, according to Gaza’s Health Ministry, which doesn’t distinguish between militants and civilians but says women and children make up over half the dead.
 The ministry operates under the Hamas government.
 The U.N. and other international organizations see it as the most reliable source of data on casualties.